erik6K/remote-monitor/README.md

 Developed for use in CITS3200, on behalf of SES CSU.
 [The full git repository can be found here.](https://github.com/tarrantja/remote-monitor-web)

-## Licence
+## Licences
-This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 Australia License.
+Hardware: CC BY-NC 3.0 AU
+Firmware: GPLv3